JustAnotherHeroRiding/Mentoring-Angel/Css Flex and Friends/Css Lesson 4 Notes.md

 - Margin bottom for supercharge section images #DONE
 - Keep working on the mobile design desktop seems ok #DONE
 - bigger gap for social media images and smaller logo in the footer #DONE
-- bigger gap between the monitor 3 features and center the features
+- bigger gap between the monitor 3 features and center the features #DONE
-- buttons should be longer and have less y padding
+- buttons should be longer and have less y padding #DONE